ZavenGaloyan/Unit-3/Project_3.md

         session.commit()
         self.parent.current = "TableScreen"
 ```
-  **Figure 20**: Function to save the change that the user made by replacing the old information with the new inputted information by defining each variable with each column data in the row using session.execute(select().filter_by()).scalar() and replace it with the inputted information from the textfield using id.
+  **Figure 18**: Function to save the change that the user made by replacing the old information with the new inputted information by defining each variable with each column data in the row using session.execute(select().filter_by()).scalar() and replace it with the inputted information from the text field using id.

-#### 2.3 Creating Table
 ```py
     def on_pre_enter(self, *args):
         """Get the data from the database"""